Virtual Consultations504-447-6000

 To qualify for Supplemental Security Income (SSI) and Medicaid medical benefits, a person cannot exceed certain income and resource thresholds.
 An inheritance or other windfall can disqualify a person from these important governmental benefits.
 A special needs trust can solve this problem.

-A special needs trust, if crafted correctly, enables you to set funds aside on behalf of an adult or child with special needs in a trust.
-The funds in these trusts can be used only for limited, although extremely useful, purposes.
+A special needs trust, if crafted correctly, allows funds to be aside in a trust on behalf of an adult or child with special needs.
+The funds in a special needs trust can be used only for limited, although extremely useful, purposes.
 Trust funds can only be utilized for needs supplemental to what is made available to the disabled person through governmental benefits.

 • Medical and dental expenses not covered by insurance